Elmer-Carballo/Event-Tracker/README.md

 >The event tracker is built to assist athletes and coaches at Fresno Pacific University, and relies on a database to store login information
 >
 ### 2.2 Product Functions
->Major functions include: event scheduling, account registering, announcement feature, feedback loop.
+>Major functions include: event scheduling, account registering, announcement feature, player feedback forms.

 ### 2.3 User Classes and Characteristics
 >The two user classes that are expected to make use of this are coaches and athletes who need a way to better organize time.
 It's to be assumed that they will have basic technical expertise and can make use of the website whenever needed.

-### 2.4 Operating Environment
->
->The Operation Registration website is hosted by Railway which builds and hosts a pair of Docker containers (current version is 20.10.14);one for the front end and a second for the backend.
-Each image is given its own ip address and communicate with one another, but users are only able to access the front end image.
-The project's GitHub repository is also linked to Railway which automatically updates when changes are made to the source code in the linked repository.

-### 2.5 Design and Implementation Constraints
->Since the project will be implemented as a website that consolidates information being hosted by a third party (Fresno State), the website will only be able to function while Fresno State's online resources are functioning properly.
-Furthermore, any changes to how or where data pertinent to the website will have to be accounted for manually.
-Additionally, the website will be unable to run on machines that have no web browsers (Internet Edge, Firefox, Google Chrome, Safari) and/or no internet connection.

-### 2.6 User Documentation
+### 2.4 User Documentation
->Users will have prompts on-screen to guide them through the schedule generation process (see section 3.1).
+>Users will have documentation instructions on how to get the application up and running.
+There will also be pop-up messages where needed to help guide users within the app (eg., Registration and Login corrections).

-### 2.7 Assumptions and Dependencies
+### 2.5 Assumptions and Dependencies
 >It is assumed that
 >* The athletes and coaches are to use this fairly often
 >* The database functions without any hiccups
+>* Coaches will tell their athletes with team code is unique to their teams

 ## 3. External Interface Requirements